Isuruperera18/sit737-2025-prac5p/README.md

 After pushing to the Docker Hub registry, you can check it at https://hub.docker.com/r/your_docker_hub_username/sit737-2025-prac5p

+My docker image in this URL you can check it at https://hub.docker.com/r/s223182277/sit737-2025-prac5p

 ## Part II – Container Health Check
 The `docker-compose.yml` file includes a health check that ensures the container is running properly.
 If the health check fails, Docker will attempt to restart the container automatically.